OpenNTI/nti.docs.platform.enduser/releases/2020releases.rst

 **Notifications**

-Individuals will be notified when they are mentioned within a note or as a part of a list.
+Individuals will be notified when they are mentioned within a discussion or as a part of a list.
 Users are notified by the bell icon in the upper right-hand corner.

 .. image:: images/mentionsnewnotificationopen.png